noahlevenson/passerby/README.md

 ### :hamburger: What is libfood?
 libfood is the reference implementation of [Free Food](https://freefood.is), a decentralized location-aware p2p protocol to make food delivery fair again (and make Grubhub obsolete).

-[Free Food](https://freefood.is) eliminates the middleman from restaurant marketplaces &mdash; letting you search, browse, and transact **directly** with local restaurants through one convenient interface.
+[Free Food](https://freefood.is) enables host devices to self-organize as a geosearchable peer-to-peer restaurant marketplace.
+Using the Free Food protocol, a hungry person can search for nearby restaurants, browse menus, and place an order with one click &mdash; all through one convenient interface.
+It's the "missing protocol" for aggregated local e-commerce that the internet should have shipped with.

 For software clients which operationalize libfood for end users, see Free Food Battlestation and Free Food Hotline.